vistadataproject/vistadataproject.github.io/demoVAM1/index.md

 # VAM Demonstration Build 1 (December 2017)

-The following demo illustrates the components of the _VAM Build 1_ release.
+The following demo illustrates how _VAM Build 1_ establishes the _VICS Architecture_.
+This architecture enables the incremental migration of VA provider workflow to one set of VA-wide national services and away from 130 separate, legacy VISTA Servers.

+_Build 1_ involves four components - the well established VISTA Server and its client CPRS and the VAM-developed _VICS Server_ and _RPC Router_.
+All but CPRS are hosted on a cloud-based virtual machine at _vamdemo.vistadataproject.info_.

 ![pdeVICSServerSetup -width70](images/pdeVICSServer.png)

-_VAM Build 1_ involves four components, a _VISTA_, a _VICS Server_, an _RPC Router_ and a _CPRS Client_.
-The first three are hosted on a cloud-based VM at _vamdemo.vistadataproject.info_.
-You must install and run _CPRS_ from your local machine.
+Note how the _VICS Server_ is layered - RPC Emulation is built over well designed VICS Services which store their store in a generic NoSQL store.

-Start by opening your browser and opening the _RPC Router Manager_ at _[http://vamdemo.vistadataproject.info:9012](http://vamdemo.vistadataproject.info:9012)_.
-This client let's you monitor RPC traffic sent by _CPRS_ ...
+Start by opening your browser and going to the _RPC Router Manager_ at _[http://vamdemo.vistadataproject.info:9012](http://vamdemo.vistadataproject.info:9012)_.
+This web client let's you monitor RPCs sent by CPRS through the Router ...

 ![RM Open Empty -width70](images/RM_1_OpenEmpty.png)

-It opens to an empty _RPC Events_ tab which lists the RPCs dispatched through Router.
-The _Route_ column shows which RPCs go to _VISTA_ and which go to the _VICS Server_.
+It opens to an empty _RPC Events_ tab which lists the RPCs seen by the Router.
+The _Route_ column shows which RPCs were sent to _VISTA_ and which went to the _VICS Server_.

 Click on the _Management_ tab.
-The first thing you see is a toggle for controlling whether supported RPCs are routed to the _VICS Server_ or sent to VISTA.
+The first thing you see is a toggle for controlling whether supported RPCs are routed to the _VICS Server_ or sent to VISTA ...

 ![RM Management Top](images/RM_1_MgmtTop.png)

-It defaults to _On_ which means the Server will receive any RPC it supports.
+It defaults to _On_ which means the Router will dispatch select RPCs to the Server.
 The second part of the Management tab lists the RPCs supported by the Server ...

 ![RM Management Supported Start](images/RM_1_MgmtSupStart.png)

 This list is fetched from the Server by the Router using a custom RPC.
-As Server coverage grows with each VAM release, the Router will send more and more traffic its way.
 In _Build 1_, the Server supports _71 VISTA RPCs_ ...

 ![RM Management Supported End](images/RM_1_MgmtSupEnd.png)

-Now, switch back to the _RPC Events_ tab and start _CPRS_ ...
+Now, switch back to the _RPC Events_ tab.
+To run this part of the demo, CPRS must be installed on your local machine.
+Start _CPRS_ ...

 ![CPRS Start](images/CPRS_Start.png)

 CPRS should be connected to _vamdemo.vistadataproject.info:9011_.
-After connecting CPRS presents a login screen ...
+After connecting, CPRS presents a login screen ...

 ![CPRS Login](images/CPRS_Login.png)

-Back in the _Router Manager_, the _RPC Events_ tab shows the three RPCs sent by CPRS, all of which were routed to VISTA ...
+Back in the _Router Manager_, the _RPC Events_ tab shows the three RPCs sent by CPRS ...

 ![RM Connect Before Login](images/RM_2_ConnectBeforeLogin.png)